Tengai Makyō Zero: Translations

 Tengai Makyō Zero was never officially localized into western languages and attempts at fan-translation were stalled due to difficulties caused by the game's script size and bugs in the hardware graphics decompressor.
 On October 22, 2017, a complete translation patch was finally released.

+Reception

+Famitsu gave Tengai Makyō Zero a score of 29 out of 40.
+Hardcore Gaming 101's Kurt Kalata called it a quality installment in the Tengai Makyō series, praising its graphics as some of the best on the Super Famicom.